-Keener International Ltd., which is controlled by Vadim Komissarov, has committed that it will purchase an aggregate of 895,000 private units at \$10.00 per private unit (for a total purchase price of \$8,950,000) from us.
+Woodborough Investments, Ltd., which is controlled by Vadim Komissarov, has committed that it will purchase an aggregate of 765,000 private units at \$10.00 per private unit (for a total purchase price of \$7,650,000) from us.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
-Our insiders have also agreed that if the over-allotment option is exercised by the underwriters in full or in part, they will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 114,000 private units) that is necessary to maintain in the trust account an amount equal to \$10.35 per share of common stock sold to the public in this offering.
+Our insiders have also agreed that if the over-allotment option is exercised by the underwriters in full or in part, they will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 97,500 private units) that is necessary to maintain in the trust account an amount equal to \$10.25 per share of common stock sold to the public in this offering.
 These additional private units will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the overallotment option.

 We do not believe we will need to raise additional funds following this offering in order to meet the expenditures required for operating our business.
 However, in order to finance transaction costs in connection with an intended initial business combination, our insiders, officers, directors or their affiliates may, but are not obligated to, loan us funds as may be required.
 In the event that the initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts, but no proceeds from our trust account would be used for such repayment.
 Such loans would be evidenced by promissory notes.
-The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$200,000 of the notes may be converted upon consummation of our business combination into additional private units at a price of \$10.00 per unit.
-If we do not complete a business combination, any other outstanding loans from our insiders, officers and directors or their affiliates, will be repaid only from amounts remaining outside our trust account, if any.
+The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$200,000 of the notes may be converted upon consummation of our business combination, any other outstanding loans from our insiders, officers and directors or their affiliates, will be repaid only from amounts remaining outside our trust account, if any.
 We believe the purchase price of these units will approximate the fair value of such units when issued.
-However, if it is determined that, at the time of issuance, the fair value of such units exceeds the purchase price, we would record compensation expense for the excess of the fair value of the units on the day of issuance over the purchase price in accordance with ASC 718 - Compensation - Stock Compensation.
+However, if it is determined that, at the time of issuance, the fair value of such units on the day of issuance over the purchase price in accordance with ASC 718 - Compensation - Stock Compensation.